Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: Implementation on D-Wave Advantage Quantum Annealer

+is an optimizer, so to conduct a time-evolution simulation on it, the time-evolution must first be mapped to an optimization problem.
+In this work, this mapping is accomplished using the Feynman clock Hamiltonian (``C")\cite{mcclean2013feynman}:

-The point of the Feynman clock Hamiltonian is to have a separate qubit-register for the system for each sampled time, and for the ground state of the Feynman clock Hamiltonian to equal the state of the system at each sampled time.
-Here, $C_0 = (I - \ket{\Psi_0}\bra{\Psi_0})\otimes\ket{0}\bra{0}$ is a penalty term that ensures that the desired initial state $\ket{\Psi_0}$ is the ground state of the initial time register and $U_t = e^{-i H dt}$ is the time-evolution operator for Hamiltonian H across a time-increment dt.
+In the Feynman clock Hamiltonian approach, the time-evolution is discretized into time-steps separated by increment $dt$.
+One register of states is assigned to each time-step and represents the system at that time-step.
+The Hamiltonian itself is designed so that the penalty term, $C_0$, ensures that the desired initial state $\ket{\Psi_0}$ is the ground state of the initial time register and the other terms ensure that the ground state of the each of the other registers is equivalent to the result of applying the time-evolution operator, $U_t = e^{-i H dt}$, to the state on the previous time-step's register.

-The matrix form of the Feynman clock Hamiltonian is digitized (with a register of K qubits representing each state-amplitude) in order to map it to a QUBO problem.
-The digitization, following the lead of Refs \cite{Teplukhin2019,illa2022basic}, works as follows:

-with $a_{\alpha}$ being the $\alpha^{th}$ element of the original state-vector $a$ and the $q^{\alpha}_i$ is the $i^{th}$ digit in the digitization of $a_{\alpha}$.
-Each $q^{\alpha}_i$ can be either 0 or 1 when measured.
-K is a digitization parameter that denotes the precision at which to truncate the digitization.
-If one works in a basis where the Hamiltonian submitted to the annealer is real, then one can simply apply the digitization to the said Hamiltonian and it would be ready to submit to the annealer.
-However, the Feynman clock Hamiltonian by default is complex, and so must be mapped to a real matrix so that it is submittable as a QUBO model.
-This is done using the method used in Refs. \cite{Teplukhin2020, illa2022basic}.
-The size of the statevector-space is doubled, and half of the result is delegated to the real component and the other half to the imaginary component.
-The resulting breakdown of the Feynman clock Hamiltonian is as follows: